Skip to main content

 Advantages of an EOT Compared to a Trade Sale

-EOTs offer a number of compelling benefits for founders and employees:
+EOTs offer a number of compelling benefits for founders and employees — and, as with any exit route, the outcome is strongly influenced by early pre-exit planning:

 Tax Benefits